Darokahn/CS2450/journal.md

 So finally I look into OS-less programming, where everything is up to you...

-And the functions provided by a table in the firmware, which I didn't write.
+Except, of course, the functions provided by a table in the firmware, which I didn't write.

 We stand on the shoulders of giants.